 The Iranian banking system as a whole also faces major challenges it has long suffered from an unhealthy level of nonperforming debt and excessive government intervention in its lending policy, all of which is acting as drag on the economy as a whole.

-Geopolitical flashpoints aside, Iran represents a sweet spot in terms of opportunitiy among frontier markets, bright demographics, largely untouched by foreign investors and with large relatively liquid stock exchange, if the country can overcome internal economic problems and keep its foriegn relations on an even keel it can crystalise into the economic powerhouse it has long promised to become.
+Geopolitical flashpoints aside, Iran represents a sweet spot in terms of opportunity among frontier markets, bright demographics, largely untouched by foreign investors and with large relatively liquid stock exchange.
+If the country can overcome internal economic problems and keep its foreign relations on an even keel it can crystallise into the economic powerhouse it has long promised to become.